dharshan29/social-media/README.md

    ```sh
    npm install
    ```
-4. Enter your Firebase SDK config keys and base URL from realtime database in .env
+4. Enter your Firebase SDK config keys in firebase.js and base_URL from realtime database in .env

    ```js
    const API_KEY = "ENTER YOUR API";